 The Trust Company of Vermont is a state chartered trust and investment management firm for individuals and families.
-Headquartered in Brattleboro,with offices in Burlington, Rutland, Manchester and St. Albans, the Trust Company was chartered as of September 16,1999 and became the state’s first independent trust company.
-The Trust Company has grown from a zero base to more than a billion dollars in managed assets.
+Headquartered in Brattleboro, with offices in Burlington, Rutland and Manchester, the Trust Company was chartered as of September 16,1999 and became the state’s first independent trust company.
+The Trust Company has grown from a zero base to over 2 billion dollars in managed assets.

 A company devoted solely to investment management and trust services, the Trust Company is unique among fiduciary and investment advisors for its combination of independence, local employee ownership, expertise, and approach to maintaining long-term relationships.